Table of Contents

 No thermal consumption is measured.

-Consequence for distribution: heating costs are distributed based on the floor areas of the apartments.
+Consequences for distribution: heating costs are distributed based on the area of the apartments.

-Scenario A: One meter for the heat pump and one meter for the common areas.
+Scenario A: One meter for the heat pump and one for the commons.

-Consequence on distribution: the electricity consumption of the heat pump is separate from the common areas.
+Consequences for distribution: the electricity consumption of the heat pump is separate from the commons.
 No estimation is necessary.

-Scenario B: A single meter for the heat pump and the common areas.
+Scenario B: A single meter for the heat pump and the commons.

-Consequence for distribution: the electricity consumption of the common areas must be estimated.
+Consequences for distribution: the electricity consumption of the commons must be estimated.

 3. Installation Example